FirstHR

 Do bankers need a license or background check?

 It depends on the role, but screening is standard across banking.
-Mortgage loan officers must be licensed and registered through the Nationwide Multistate Licensing System, the NMLS, with pre-licensing and continuing education, so a lending role should state the license as a requirement or condition of hire.
-Tellers and most bankers do not need a professional license, but a background check is standard across banking roles and a credit check is common, because employees handle money and sensitive financial data.
+Tellers and most branch bankers need no professional license, though anyone who will take a residential mortgage application, or offer or negotiate terms for compensation, must be registered in the Nationwide Multistate Licensing System, the NMLS, at a federally insured depository institution or state licensed at a non-depository lender, so state that as a requirement or condition of hire when it applies.
+A banker who only refers those requests to an originator needs no credential, but a background check is standard across banking roles and a credit check is common, because employees handle money and sensitive financial data.
 Federal banking law also restricts hiring people with certain disqualifying convictions.
 State the licensing, background, and credit-check expectations clearly in the posting, and build verification into your hiring process before extending or finalizing an offer.
 This is general information, not legal advice.

 Do small community banks and credit unions have to follow FLSA overtime rules?